 In this tutorial we’ll be coding a double range price slider.
-While HTML does have a native range slider input this isn’t suitable for when a double range selection is required (min and max).
-So to achieve the desired functionality some creative CSS and JavaScript is required.
+While HTML does have a native range slider input element this isn’t suitable for when a double range selection is required (min and max).
+So to achieve this functionality some creative CSS and JavaScript is required.

-Let’s get started with the required HTML markup:
+Let’s get started with the HTML markup required:

 <div class="range">